 This might take a few treatments, but it worked and was much safer than the chemicals you can only use once every 10 days, and it is much cheaper.
 I know this sounds crazy I thought so too, but it does work.

 By Tonya from Cushing, OK

 My husband and I discovered head lice in our teenagers' long hair.
-My youngest is 13 and has apparently not been doing a good job of washing or brushing his hair.
-His head was full of lice and nits.
-His older brother was better but not unscathed.
 It has been a few years since our last outbreak so I did some quick research online to make sure I was treating the infestation correctly.
-Here is what I discovered.

 This is a lice treatment I learned about today on my trip to Walgreens, from a dear friend who I go to church with who works there.
 Combine 6 oz.
 Dawn dish detergent, 2 oz. white vinegar, and 2 tablespoons tea tree oil.
 Put on hair for ten minutes.

 I came across this tip about removing lice.
 In a nutshell, it says that by putting conditioner in damp hair and then dipping a metal (not plastic) comb in the baking soda and combing through hair, it gets them out a lot faster.

 I was going to buy a bottle of Rid, which would have been 40 bucks.
 The pharmacist told me to buy green Scope, which was only $3.00.